cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 ##### S3 Log Storage

-This section allows to optionially rotate logs to Amazon S3.
-Again, S3 storage will incur addtional charges.
+We can also optionially rotate logs to Amazon S3.
+Again, S3 storage will incur additional charges.

 ##### Environment properties